3mor-io/3mor/website/_posts/2024-08-15-next-wave-devops.md

 ---
 layout: post
 title: "Next Wave, Second Wave, it's still ...
 DevOps to me"
+excerpt: "The Next Wave of DevOps companies I’ve identified over the past two years are going to be critical in avoiding major outages in the future.
+Their tools are adjusting, recalibrating, and reimagining how we do work."
 author: Beth Fuller
 ---